nikiizvorski/CleanMVVM/README.md

 - UI (Views and ViewModels - Sample Integration with ViewBindings and DataBinding)
 - UTILS (Extensions and Worker Integration)

-This project is for learning purpose for people as a starting point for MVVM.
+This project is for learning purpose for people as a starting point for MVVM with Hilt and Android Developers example architecture.
 There should be some better organization but the code can be used in production applications with small adjustments depending on the project and the logic has to be cleared a bit.
 It contains mostly small example of how to properly use the new apis and updates and also simple integration and adaptation to the new versions of Android Jetpack also you could add Composable implementation from here also used with Navigation.
 Most of the example code inside is for that to be able to understand the flow and if you have troubles making your own implementation.
 I would higlhy recommend to ask me first for a more cleaner sample of this architecture and i could give you an updated version with an application in production so you could see how the new api is implemented.
 I don't have time to update the whole application and publish it now.
 If you would rather have a better implementation go and visit Android Developer website.

 - This project would probably be discontinued or would be updated on requests.
 I would currently focus to update https://github.com/nikiizvorski/SimpleMVI look into it.
 Don't hesitate to ask me anything.